aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-to-html/_index.md

 ---
-title: Convert PDF to HTML
+title: Convert PDF file to HTML format using C++
-linktitle: Convert PDF to HTML
+linktitle: Convert PDF file to HTML format
 type: docs
-weight: 100
+weight: 50
 url: /cpp/convert-pdf-to-html/
-lastmod: "2021-06-05"
+lastmod: "2021-11-19"
-description: This article describes how to convert a PDF file into HTML.
-Aspose.PDF for C++ provides the capability to convert HTML files into PDF format.
+description: This topic show you how to Aspose.PDF allows to convert PDF file to HTML format with C++ library.
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
-    priority: 0.7
+    priority: 0.8
 ---

 **Aspose.PDF for C++** provides many features for converting various file formats into PDF documents and converting PDF files into various output formats.
 This article discusses how to convert a PDF file into <abbr title="HyperText Markup Language">HTML</abbr>.
 Aspose.PDF for C++ provides the capability to convert HTML files into PDF format using the InLineHtml approach.
 We have had many requests for functionality that converts a PDF file into HTML format and have provided this feature.
 Please note that this feature also supports XHTML 1.0.